kisiwu/novice-routing/README.md

 })
 ```

+`setAuthHandlers` can be called before or after creating the routes.

 ### Validators

-You can use `setValidators` to register middlewares that valid the client's request.
+You can use `setValidators` to set handlers that valid the client's request.
-Those middleware functions have access to `req.meta` so you could make use of the property `parameters` for example.
+Those middlewares have access to `req.meta` so you could make use of the property `parameters` for example.
-`setValidators` can be called before or after creating the routes.

 ```js
 var router = require('@novice1/routing')()